ShadowApex/steamos-ubuntu/README.md

 5. Run the `sudo passwd steam` command and follow the instructions to change the password to the Steam user account, then run the `reboot-to-desktop-mode` command to reboot to the GNOME desktop environment.

 6. When back in the GNOME desktop environment, press "CTRL+ALT+T" or open the Terminal, and run these commands in order:

-`sudo mkdir -p ~/.steam/ubuntu12_32/steam-runtime`
+`sudo mkdir -p ~/.steam/ubuntu12_32/steam-runtime` `steam`

-`steam` (Just until the point which the Steam login window appears, which afterwards is safe to close)
+7. After Steam is finished updating (When the Steam login window appears), close Steam, and run this command to reboot into SteamOS mode:
 `reboot-to-steamos-mode`

 ## Advanced Options